netresearch/dhl-module-unified-tracking/README.md

 ### Tracking Service

-The tracking extension offers an integration point that can be used to request tracking details from the web service: `\Dhl\GroupTracking\Api\TrackingInfoProviderInterface::getTrackingDetails`.
+The tracking extension offers an integration point that can be used to request tracking details from the web service: `\Dhl\UnifiedTracking\Api\TrackingInfoProviderInterface::getTrackingDetails`.

 Using the tracking service directly can be useful if the result needs to be modified before passing it to the `Magento_Shipping` core module.